 Managing the mental load of family life

-Feeling stressed and overwhelmed by family life?
-Here’s how to set boundaries – and still keep things running efficiently.
+Feeling stressed and overwhelmed by the mental load that comes with family life?
+Here’s how to set boundaries and keep things running efficiently.

 There’s even a name for it: the mental load.
 And it can be a big barrier to creating any kind of balance between work and family life.

 Studies show that women often carry a greater mental load, and the bulk of unpaid care typically falls to working women.

 And if you’re the parent who usually keeps everything ticking over, it’s important to be reminded that the juggle and putting yourself last can affect your mental health.

 “What’s really important is this concept of ‘good enough parenting’,” says PSYCH2U psychologist Lydia Black.
 “It’s an actual therapeutic approach we use with new mums who are under a lot of pressure and trying to be perfect and get everything right, but it applies across the board,” she explains.

 “The aim is to do just enough to keep everybody happy, safe, comfortable and well fed – and not the ‘perfect’ version of that.”

 Creating boundaries with your family

 Sometimes, work-life balance can feel so out of reach that for many women in this position, it’s just easier to keep pushing through the stress, Lydia explains.